Edwin Arlington Robinson: Tilbury

 Tilbury Town is a fictional American town which is the location for many works by Robinson.
 The small New England village was modeled after Gardiner, Maine, where Robinson grew up.
 Tilbury Town is the setting of “Richard Cory”, “Mr. Flood’s Party”, and “Luke Havergall”, all of which are included in the Columbia Anthology of the 500 most anthologized poems in the English language.
-Most of Robinson’s non-Arthurian characters only appear in one poem; however, four residents of Tilbury Town—Calverly, Clavering, Leffingwell, and Lingard—are mentioned in at least three poems each.
+Most of Robinson's non-Arthurian characters only appear in one poem; however, four residents of Tilbury Town—Calverly, Clavering, Leffingwell, and Lingard—are mentioned in at least three poems each.

 Personal life

 Robinson never married.
+During his period of studying at Harvard, he was described by his friend Mowry Saben as someone attracted to both men and women, but too repressed "to indulge himself in either direction".
 During the last 20 years of his life he became a regular summer resident at the MacDowell Colony in New Hampshire, where several women made him the object of their devoted attention.
 Robinson and artist Elizabeth Sparhawk-Jones visited MacDowell at the same times over a cumulative total of ten years.
 They had a romantic relationship in which she was in love with him, devoted to him and understood him, and was relaxed in her approach with him; he called her Sparhawk and was courteous towards her.
 They had a relationship that the poet D. H. Tracy described as "courtly, quiet, and intense".
 She described him as a charming, sensitive, and emotionally grounded man with high moral values.

 Death and legacy

 Robinson died of cancer on April 6, 1935, in the New York Hospital (now the Weill Cornell Medical Center) in New York City; he was buried at Oak Grove Cemetery in Gardiner, Maine.
 When Robinson died, Sparhawk-Jones attended his vigil and later painted several works in his memory.
 The same month, a memorial ceremony was held at Gardiner High School, Robinson's old school.
-In October of the same year, a monument was erected in Gardiner Common through the efforts of Robinson's friend and mentor Laura E. Richards, who raised the money for the monument from across the country; the Boston architect Henry R. Shepley provided the design, Richards wrote the inscription and Robinson’s biographer, Herman Hagedorn, was the keynote speaker.
+In October of the same year, a monument was erected in Gardiner Common through the efforts of Robinson's friend and mentor Laura E. Richards, who raised the money for the monument from across the country; the Boston architect Henry R. Shepley provided the design, Richards wrote the inscription and Robinson's biographer, Herman Hagedorn, was the keynote speaker.

 Robinson's childhood home in Gardiner was designated a National Historic Landmark in 1971.
 Robinson's grandnephew David S. Nivison, a noted expert on Chinese philosophy and Chinese history, was a trustee of Robinson's estate.